Enoisong/budget_app/README.md

 -	Thanks to the Code Reviewer(s) for the insightly feedbacks.
 -	A great thanks to my coding partner(s), morning session team and standup team for their contributions.

+This Project design was guided based on the Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>